 Prepaid Expenses and Other Current Assets - Prepaid expenses and other current assets consist of the following (in thousands):

-Vendor prepayments includes approximately $1.7 million for the expansion of Annamycin production commitments on a commercial scale to be delivered in 2020, which will be used in clinical trials.
+Vendor prepayments at March 31, 2020 and December 31, 2019, respectively, includes approximately $1.1 million and $1.5 million, for the expansion of Annamycin production commitments on a commercial scale currently expected to be delivered in 2020 for use in clinical trials.

 Property and Equipment, net - Leasehold improvements, furniture, equipment and software are recorded at cost and are depreciated using the straight-line method over the estimated useful lives of the related assets.
 Leasehold improvements are amortized over the shorter of the estimated useful life or the remaining lease term.
-Accumulated depreciation on property and equipment was $0.2 million at September 30, 2019, and $0.1 million at December 31, 2018.
+Accumulated depreciation on property and equipment was $0.3 million at March 31, 2020, and December 31, 2019, respectively.

-Cost Method Investment - Our cost method investment consists of an investment in a private company in which we do not have the ability to exercise significant influence over its operating and financial activities.
-The investment is tested for impairment quarterly.
+Cost Method Investment - The Company's cost method investment consists of an investment in a corporation in which it does not have the ability to exercise significant influence over its operating and financial activities.
+Management evaluates this investment for possible impairment quarterly.

 The Company has categorized its assets and liabilities that are valued at fair value on a recurring basis into a three-level fair value hierarchy in accordance with U.S. GAAP.
 Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 The fair value hierarchy gives the highest priority to quoted prices in active markets for identical assets and liabilities (Level 1) and lowest priority to unobservable inputs (Level 3).

 Assets and liabilities recorded in the balance sheets at fair value are categorized based on a hierarchy of inputs as follows: